evilsoft/crocks/docs/src/pages/docs/crocks/Maybe.md

 ```

 Many times, you might want to lift the result of a function into a `Maybe` based
 on some predicate.
 This may be because some parts of our code might return unsafe values for
 further computations we may like to perform.
 Similar to [`safe`](#safe), you pass either a
-`Pred` or a predicate function, along with a unary function. `safeAfter` then gives you a new
+[`Pred`][pred] or a predicate function, along with a unary function. `safeAfter` then gives
-function, which when invoked evaluates the predicate against the result of executing
+you a new  function, which when invoked evaluates the predicate against the result of executing
 the unary function.
 This result is then lifted into a `Just` if the predicate evaluates
 to `true`, or a `Nothing` if it returns `false`